 You don’t have to get fancy here and propping it up against a rock will work like in this photo.

 But you might want to vary your angle too.
-I started with a couple of pipe cleaners which pretty much makes it possible to secure it to anything securely but it is a bit fussy.
+I started with a couple of pipe cleaners which pretty much makes it possible to secure it to anything but it is a bit fussy.
 The easiest thing is to use your headphones to tie your phone to something.
 I still usually use the old school jack type rather than the short bluetooth ones and they work great for tying to trees, my water belt and road sign posts seem purpose built for this!
-I find if it is too loose or crooked that’s when the pipe cleaners come in handy!
+I now run with a little tripod sometimes too!

 Use some common sense though and make sure you and your phone are shooting in a safe spot or tie it really tight.
 That being said I tied my phone up on a beam on a bridge with traffic over a river for this one.
 Then make sure you tie it tight!